This post may contain affiliate links. Please read our disclosure policy.

 • Make it Paula Deen Style – Try my Paula Deen Banana Pudding recipe, which uses Pepperidge Farm Chessmen Cookies and cream cheese for a twist on this classic recipe.

-Storing Homemade Banana Pudding
+Storing Best Banana Pudding Recipe

 You want to store this in a refrigerator covered for up to four days.
 You can use a container with a tight fitting lid or plastic wrap to cover your nilla wafer banana pudding.